f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

       You will modify this value in the steps below.
 Please do not change the value.

 #.
-Click the :guilabel:`Send` button to create the Self IP
+Click the :guilabel:`Send` button to create the Self IP.

 #.
 Click the ``Step 4: Create External Self IP`` request in the folder and
    click :guilabel:`Send`